 Teaching and training future therapists in the field of psychotherapy is an experience I value deeply.
 In addition to my private practice, I hold an appointment as Assistant Clinical Professor of Clinical Psychology in the George Washington University's Professional Psychology Department.
 In this role, I supervise doctoral-level psychology students.
 Additionally, I have been an adjunct member of the faculty of Smith College School of Social Work where I taught couple and family theory for clinical practice at the master's level.

-I am currently a member of the steering committee and faculty of the Center for Relationship Studies at the Washington School of Psychiatry.
+I am currently a member of the faculty and the Chair of the Center for Couple & Family Studies at the Washington School of Psychiatry.
 Through workshops, clinical conferences, and study groups, the center is devoted to the study and practice of psychoanalytic couple and family therapy.
 The center provides the Washington DC community of clinicians with cutting-edge, evidence-based approaches to the best practices of psychoanalytic and integrative couple and family therapy.

 I have trained and practiced in a variety of modalities including: individual, couple, group, and family therapy, so I can approach our work from multiple perspectives to enrich your therapeutic experience.

 Prior to starting private practice, I provided psychotherapy in outpatient mental health clinics and at American University's College Counseling Center.
 I received my Masters in Social Work from The Catholic University of America (CUA) in Washington, DC and completed my undergraduate studies with a double major in Psychology and French at Washington University in St. Louis.
 After college, I received a Fulbright Scholarship to study and teach in France.
 I am fluent in French.